Michaelangel007/rf_guide/appendix_f_faq.md

 # Appendix F. FAQ

+Q. **I'm finding PoE to be extremely complicated to learn.
+Have any tips?**
+  * Raxxanterax has a great guide: [Path of Exile Step by Step Build Guide For Beginners](https://www.youtube.com/watch?v=30QY1HjcIt0])

+---

 Q. **How soon can I run RF on a Templar or Maruader?**
   * Around Level 20 on a Maruader, Level 22 on a Templar.